-Cases in both districts have begun to level over the past week, with a 7-day total case rate of 103.28 new cases per 100,000 population in Richmond and 78.90 new cases per 100,000 population in Henrico.
-In Richmond City the level of community transmission is still considered High according to the CDC Covid Data Tracker, but in Henrico County the rating has been lowered to Substantial.
+Cases in both districts have begun to decrease over the past month, with a 7-day total case rate of 98.0 new cases per 100,000 population in Richmond and 81.9 new cases per 100,000 population in Henrico.
+Additionally, in both Richmond City and Henrico County, the level of community transmission is considered High according to the CDC Covid Data Tracker.